cyzanfar/cyzanfar.github.io/_posts/2015-3-23-Action-Mailer.md

 end
 ```
-This is pretty straighforward.
-We have a `contact_shelter` method that takes in 4 arguments which are the values of the params passed into the form.
+This is pretty straightforward.
+We have a `contact_shelter` method that takes in 4 arguments, which are the values of the params passed into the form.

 Jumping to our `MailersController`: